boringSQL/queries/README.md

 ## Query format

 The recommended use of the `queries` library is to switch from the default positional parameter notation ($1, $2, etc. - dollar quited sign followed by the parameter position) to [psql variable definition](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-VARIABLES).
+For interoperability with [sqlc](https://sqlc.dev/) it also supports `@param_name` format.

 The benefit of the variable definition is better visual control.
 Other aspect is the inter-operability with other PostgreSQL tools.
 Notably [regresql](https://github.com/boringSQL/regresql).